PaulLessard/paul-lessard.github.io/pages/CV.markdown

 ## Dominic Verity

 Centre of Australian Category Theory\
-Department of Mathematics and Statistics\
+School of Mathematical and Physical Sciences\
 Faculty of Science and Engineering\
 Macquarie University, Sydney, NSW 2109, Australia\